 Why is Safer Hiring so Crucial?

 Making sure that those who work with vulnerable individuals are qualified for the position is one of the most crucial aspects of safeguarding.
 Much of this will be decided during the interview process, when it will be determined whether or not the candidate possesses the necessary traits for the position.
-This doesn't go far enough, though.
-Some people may have a criminal past that suggests they would not be appropriate for dealing with particular groups of people.
+It is always better to go the extra mile though, when it comes to security.
+Some people may have a criminal past that suggests they would not be appropriate for dealing with particular groups of people within your industry.
 Safer recruitment policies demand that this be verified in advance.
-DBS checks are a way for workers to confirm that their employers are doing all possible to recruit the right candidates.
+DBS checks by employers are a way for workers in their organization to confirm that they are doing all they can to recruit the right candidates.

-Conclusion: The Importance and Impact of DBS Checks to Your Organization
+Conclusion: The Importance and Impact of DBS Checks on Your Organization

 11 million individuals in the UK have some sort of criminal record, yet 50% of employers say they would never hire an ex-offender, according to YouGov figures.
 If a simple DBS check reveals that your candidate has a criminal history, it's crucial to learn about the nature of the offense, and mainly whether the offense's are relevant to the position.
-This should be assessed on a case by case basis.
-During the hiring process, many candidates may be afraid to disclose their criminal histories, which is natural given how reluctant businesses are to hire them.
+This should be assessed on a case-by-case basis.
+During the hiring process, many candidates may be afraid to disclose their criminal histories, which is natural given how reluctant businesses would be to hire them.

 Employers can learn about a candidate's or current employee's criminal background by conducting DBS checks.
-While determining a person's suitability for the job is the primary goal of DBS Checks, you should constantly be aware of how stakeholders may be impacted.
-How do you want your community to perceive you?
-Your approach to DBS Checks must go beyond simply fulfilling contractual responsibilities or regulatory criteria if you want to be perceived as caring.
-It is more significant than you or your staff.
+While determining a person's suitability for the job is the primary goal of DBS Checks, you should also constantly be aware of how your business’ stakeholders may be impacted.
+Your approach to DBS Checks must go beyond simply fulfilling contractual responsibilities or regulatory criteria.
+It is a show of true caring as a responsible organization and employer.

 Request a discovery session with one of our background screening experts today.